evannetwork/api-blockchain-core/docs/profile/verifications.rst

   verifications.getOwnerAddressForIdentity(identityAddress);

 Gets an identity's owner's address.
-This can be either an account or an identity address.
+This can be either an identity or account address.

 ----------